novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 As the check parade continued, Lee Hyun-woo had to repeatedly ask people to give a reasonable amount.

-Finally, the extravaganza ended when Oh Min-woo appeared, looking half-asleep, and gave a thousand won.
+Finally, the extravaganza ended when Oh Min-woo appeared, looking half-asleep, and putting in a thousand won.

 After that, people could give without feeling pressured.